 Another shows a guy sitting on the back of his car with his head all the way up the skirt of the girl’s dress.

 In the article Montgomery Ward is pushing its newest sewing machine, the Signature Series, and urging girls to “Be A Traffic Stopper” apparently by sewing clothes that appeal to old perverted bastards with a hankering for some young stuff?
 I mean, what exactly are these ads trying to say?
 Looks pretty cut and dried to me.
 In fact every single one of the ads in this segment illustrates the same creepy-ass theme of junior high school “home-ec” girls being lusted over and potentially poached by older men in Dodge cars.
 Apparently Montgomery Ward was cool with it.
 Why, I’ve no idea other than they were trying to bank on the “Lolita craze” in advertising that surfaced as a fad in 1968 and fell out of fashion by 1978 when people finally realized it was in bad taste and Roman Polanski wasn’t cool anymore since he was busted for having sex with a 13-year old.

 The one above is particularly unsettling in that the girl’s legs are fading out and disappearing into the background of the image as if to suggest that both girls have already been in the car and are now part of the car’s history…or perhaps some guy’s body count.

-It’s worth mentioning that the next issue, “How To Bag A Boy”, had a cover depicting a boy’s severed head affixed to a trophy plaque that was planned in opposition-protest to the Dodge/Montgomery Ward ads by some female members of the editorial staff ticked off about the previous creepy and misogynist content.
+It’s worth mentioning that the next issue, “How To Bag A Boy”, had a cover depicting a boy’s severed head affixed to a trophy plaque that was planned in opposition-protest to the Dodge/Montgomery Ward ads by female members of the editorial staff ticked off about the previous creepy and misogynist content.